 Pianist Virginia Weckstrom is an Artist Faculty member of chamber music and collaborative piano at the Shepherd School of Music of Rice University.
 She is also on the Artist Faculty of the Glenn Gould School of the Royal Conservatory in Toronto and is an Artist Faculty member at the Aspen Music Festival and School.
 Previously, Ms. Weckstrom served on the faculty at the University of Michigan and the Cleveland Institute of Music.

-Active in both solo and chamber music, Ms. Weckstrom was pianist/manager of the Wall Street Chamber Players, with whom she appeared often on NPR, was pianist/harpsichordist with the New Haven Symphony and has performed with the Ann Arbor and Flint Symphony orchestras.
+Active in both solo and chamber music performances at the institutions where she teaches, Ms. Weckstrom has performed on NPR with the Wall Street Chamber Players, was pianist/harpsichordist with the New Haven Symphony for ten years and performed with Michigan’s Ann Arbor and Flint Symphony orchestras.

-Ms. Weckstrom received her Bachelor of Arts degree with honors from Western College for Women and her Master of Music degree from the Yale School of Music.
-Her major teachers have included Eleanore Vail, John Kirkpatrick, John Perry, Lilian Kallir and Jacqueline Marcault.
+Ms. Weckstrom received a Bachelor of Arts degree with honors from the Western College for Women and a Master of Music degree from the Yale School of Music.
+Her teachers have included: Ruby Hamlin, Eleanore Vail, John Kirkpatrick, John Perry, Jacqueline Marcault and Lilian Kallir.